On the Road Summer 2021 Days 2 & 3 Mark Twain & Nebraska

 concern over plover bird eggs, so I was relieved to note that the nearby bank where the

-been overtaken by invasive plant species to the natural habitat these birds need to nest
+overtaken by invasive plant species to the natural habitat these birds need to nest and roost.

 I enjoyed my swim immensely.
 I like fighting against a current.
 Maybe more so physically